jhu-statprogramming-fall-2023/biostat777-project3-part1-calebhallinan/README.md

 ## Notes/Thoughts:

-- This was a cool project!
-I am glad I was able to create a function that I can use for my research :)
+- I am hosting the package through my github: calebhallinan as I want to continue to work on this package.
+I hope that is ok!
 - Unfortunately, I was not able to get the here package to work in my vignette folder.
 Therefore, you will see direct path locations.
 I will continue to look into this, but wanted to let you know!
+- This was a cool project!
+I am glad I was able to create a function that I can use for my research :)